JakubJagoda/Overloadable/README.md

 //console: "foo"
 ```

 That's all you need to know about basic usage of Overloadable.
-Now let's go and find out how you can describe the invocation arguments using different matchers.

 #Matchers
 ###Class matcher